divio/aldryn-newsblog/docs/introduction/basic_usage.rst

 Basic usage
 ###########

-Aldryn NewsBlog works the way that many django-CMS-compatible applications to.
+Aldryn News & Blog works the way that many django-CMS-compatible applications to.
 It expects you to create a new page for it in django CMS, and then attach it to that page with an Apphook.

 ***************
 Getting started